kmiller720/yajb/chapters/Chapter_1.md

 Since this is a JavaScript book, we can forget about our `c` worker and below.
 We are only going to focus on how we communicate with our `javascript` worker and how we can give it the correct instructions in a way that it will not only understand but more importantly be able to complete the job in a way that we deem correct.
 So how do we talk to our worker?
 What's the language that it understands?

 Our worker natively only understands certain words and symbols.
 [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#Keywords) has a nice list of all of the keywords that our worker understands.
-Everything else that we wish to tell our worker is going to be up to us finding a way to mix and match boxes and instructions built with those keywords in a way that our worker can follow to complete whatever mission we give it.
+Everything else that we wish to tell our worker is going to be up to us to find a way to mix and match boxes and instructions built with those keywords in a way that our worker can follow to complete whatever mission we give it.
 We can think of these keywords as the base `abstraction` of our worker so that instead of our worker only understanding `1` or `0`, it can understand what you mean when you say `do` or `this`.
 Along with these keywords, our worker understands things called `operators`, like `=`, `+`, and `*`.
 Once again [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators) has a great list of these.
 The keywords and operators describe the `language` that our worker understands.
 But the real question is how do we use these `operators` and `keywords` to explain to our worker what we want it to do?

 ##Boxes and Instructions

 The way that I like to think about how we talk to our worker is through boxes of information and instructions on what to do with that information.
 For instance, let's suppose that I wanted to tell my worker to follow a map to a location.
-We can think of a box holding the `map`, some sort of information that we as a human call a map but to our worker it is just a piece of paper in a box that he knows the location of inside of his warehouse.
+We can think of a box holding the `map`: some sort of information that we as humans call a map, but to our worker it is just a piece of paper in a box that he knows the location of inside of his warehouse.
 We then have a list of instructions that tell the worker how to follow the map and tell him *"follow these instructions and when I use the word* `map` *I am pointing at the box holding the information that you need."* But how do we tell the worker what the map is or what the instructions are?
 Let's start coding.

 > Coder Break:
 >